PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 This :ref:`module` is used to code the **movement** components of a sign.
 For more discussion on the use of modules in SLP-AA to encode information about signs, see :ref:`modularity`.

-For movements involving both hands, select whether the movement described in the module is in phase or out of phase (with respect to any of the location, hand configuration, or orientation parameters) according to the description of :ref:`Movement timing relation<signtype_movement_timing_relation>` as it applies in :ref:`sign_type_module`.
+For movements involving both hands, select whether the movement described in this :ref:`instance` of the module is in phase or out of phase (with respect to any of the location, hand configuration, or orientation parameters).
+This selection follows according to the description of :ref:`Movement timing relation<signtype_movement_timing_relation>` as it applies in :ref:`sign_type_module`.
 You will have the opportunity to specify which parameter(s) is/are out of phase for the particular instance of the module.

-Modules link to :ref:`x-slots<x_slot>`...
-For more information on the use of x-slots, ... :ref:`timing_page`
+Modules link to generic :ref:`x-slots<x_slot>` to record information about their timing relative to any others within a sign.
+For more information on the use of x-slots in SLP-AA, consult :ref:`timing_page`.

 .. _movement_type_entry: